elotroalex/chiens/_texts/translation.md

 - A treasure!
 I'm the one who asks for his stolen treasure!
 - London!
 Paris!
 New York!
 Amsterdam!
 - {:.pr} I see them all gathered around me like stars, like triumphal moons
-- and I desire with my bad eyes, my rotten breath, my braille fingers in
+- and with my bad eyes, my rotten breath, my braille fingers in the lock I want
-- the lock
-- calculate
+- to tally
-- ah! to think under their calm and dignity and their balance and movement
+- ah! to tally under their calm, their dignity, their balance, their movement

 ---

 [84]({{site.baseurl}}/chiens/p084.html){:.pagetitle}

-- and their noise and harmony and their measure
+- their noise, their harmony, their measure
-- what was needed from my nerves
+- what was required of my nerves
-- from my panic
+- of my panic
-- {: .pr} my cries of eternal vagabond, and the sweat's dice, from my sweating face, to do what I did, my son
+- {: .pr} of my eternal-vagabond cry, and the sweat's dice from my sweating face, to do what I did, my son
 - oh, the river of my insane muscles
-- oh, the jump of my blood
+- oh, the jolt of my blood
 - {: .pr} oh, the stuttering of my blood in the visceral forge.
-Well!
+- Well!
 I have been liberal far too long.
-I denounce the absurdly respected pact of the father and the son.
+I reject the absurd traditional bond between father and son.
 - My son,
 - I'll be the one to start.